 Get to Know our 2021/2022 Youth Commissioners

-Zofia is a freshman at Golden Sierra Junior Senior High School.
-This is her first year on the commission and she is excited to represent the youth in El Dorado County and make a difference.
-She also enjoys playing sports, painting, listening to music, and reading.
+Zofia is a sophomore at Golden Sierra Junior Senior High School.
+This is her second year on the commission, she enjoyed her previous year and can’t wait to see what this year brings.
+She is excited to represent the youth in El Dorado County and make a difference.
+She also spends her time playing sports, painting, listening to music, and reading.

-Lucas is a junior at El Dorado High School.
-This is his first year serving on the Commission.
+Lucas is a senior at El Dorado High School.
+This is his second year serving on the Commission.
 He is excited to actively learn with the workgroup to provide assistance to the youth in our community.

-Grace is a junior at Ponderosa High School.
-This is her second year on Youth Commission and she’s excited to make a difference for youth in her community.
+Grace is a senior at Ponderosa High School.
+This is her third year on Youth Commission and she’s excited to make a difference for youth in her community.
 She’s especially interested in creating mental health solutions for students in the district.
-In her free time, she enjoys reading and cheerleading at Ponderosa.
+In her free time, she enjoys reading and participates in theater and cheerleading at Ponderosa.

-Macy is a first-year Commissioner and a junior at El Dorado High School.
+Macy is a second year Commissioner and a senior at El Dorado High School.
 She has been dancing for eleven years and now helps lead dance classes at her studio.
 As a co-editor of her school yearbook and a member of the Academic Decathlon team, she likes to keep learning new things and be connected with others.